Bachelor of Arts in Communication Sciences and Disorders

 Students who complete our undergraduate program are equipped to pursue graduate study in speech-language pathology, audiology, special education, business, and health care professions as well as developmental and cognitive psychology.

 Both speech-language pathology and audiology require graduate-level degrees for professional practice.
 Students who graduate with a Bachelor of Arts degree and prefer not to enter a graduate program often pursue careers in fields that include health services, education, and business.
-Learn more about Career Opportunities in Communication Sciences and Disorders.
+Learn more about the value of a CSD degree!

 Opportunities are available for students to study at other institutions while obtaining a degree at the University of Maine.
 Students are able to attend other American institutions in other countries through Study Abroad.
 For detailed information about both domestic and international study away, contact the Office of International Programs.

 The Department of Communication Sciences and Disorders welcomes applications for admission from students who wish to transfer from other degree programs at UMaine and from other institutions.
-An appropriate course for students interested in but not yet committed to the major, is CSD 130: Introduction to Communication Sciences and Disorders, which is offered fall and spring semesters and is open to non-majors.
+An appropriate course for students interested in but not yet committed to the major, is CSD 130: Introduction to Communication Sciences and Disorders, which is offered in spring semesters only and is open to non-majors.

 Decisions regarding admission of transfers to the CSD major are made by the Department of Communication Sciences and Disorders.
 Students must have a cumulative GPA of 2.0 or higher for their application to be considered.